MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 These old crashes can still be viewed in the UI and returned via our crashes APIs listed here: https://openapi.appcenter.ms/#/crash.

 For the new crashes and errors data displayed in the new Diagnostics UI, you will need to use APIs listed under the errors section: https://openapi.appcenter.ms/#/errors.
-Learn more about the mappings of old to new APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api#transitioning-to-the-new-apis.md).
+Learn more about how the old crashes APIs map to the new errors APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api#transitioning-to-the-new-apis.md).

+### What happens after the transition?

+We will stop supporting the old legacy experience (ADD ACTUAL DATE WHEN WE HAVE ETA) 90 days after we release the new experience.
+Please make sure your app is using the latest Windows App Center SDK and that you are using the new errors APIs.
+If you need help or have questions about the transition, you may contact our support team.

 ## WinRT, Silverlight, and Other Platforms